Crawlerop/everysmartypinsquestions/README.md

 # Why New Heights?

 Because the master repo is a release repo, while the New Heights was a developement repo.
 The New Heights version no longer uses StaticMaps module as MapBox has a StaticMap API, which fixes many pin alignment issues in this editor.
+It also fixes many problems, such as Save button not changing window title, Windows not saving some json files, and the most annoyingly, question title not updating the listbox.

 # Comparision